ackmanx/quick-delete/NOTES.md

 # Basic Functionality

-* //Auto load Camera Uploads folder in Dropbox
+* Auto load Camera Uploads folder in Dropbox

-* Show one image at full screen size
-    * Determine if landscape or portrait, then size width/height to 100vw/vh

-* Load data for current flags (should persist between sessions)

 * Flag a photo using keyboard key x to mark delete
     * X photos are obvious that they were rejected